It's been five years since catastrophic Texas blackouts. How much has changed?

 A recent test

-He added, however, that the state's measures to harden its grid helped maintain stability throughout this year's winter storm.
+The state's measures to harden its grid also helped maintain stability throughout this year's winter storm, he said.

-"I would say it wasn't one silver bullet, but it was really those layers of reliability," he said.
+"I would say it wasn't one silver bullet, but it was really those layers of reliability," Boms said.

 "Those are significant penalties that are consistent with federal penalty structures in other regulated areas," he said.